MicrosoftLearning/mslearn-fabric/Instructions/Labs/07-real-time-analytics.md

     | sort by Item asc
     ```

-9. Run the query and review the results, which should contain the total net revenue for each product between January 1st and December 31st 2020 in ascending order of product name.
+8. Run the query and review the results, which should contain the total net revenue for each product between January 1st and December 31st 2020 in ascending order of product name.

-10. Select **Save as query set** and save the query as **Revenue by Product**.
+9. Select **Save as QKL queryset** and save the query as **Revenue by Product**.

 ## Create a Power BI report from a KQL query set